 “I have never done that before – it was really something!”

-Close to 40 folks came a day early to be part of a five hour pre-conference, which was an introduction to both PRMI and our Growing the Church material, led by Tom Willcox, Bill Gestal and I. As we opened by singing “Here I Am, Lord” a cappella – the Lord’s Presence was palpable.
+Close to 40 folks came a day early to be part of a five hour pre-conference, which was an introduction to both PRMI and our Growing the Church material.
+As we opened by singing “Here I Am, Lord” a cappella – the Lord’s Presence was palpable.

 We led them through a debriefing, and did some coaching about gracious ways to share in humility and test/discern the Lord’s guidance.
 One person was quite moved as she shared (with the whole group) how the other two ministered directly to her health issues.